Reprinted, with additions, from Boston.com Real Estate Now (April 2009.)*

 How markets change: In 1995-2006, buyers were paying more than what CMA values were showing.
 During those years, I frequently found one house selling for $20-30,000 above everything else like it.
 Some of the time, it was the only one, but rarely as the market heated up.
 Once there were three of them, it’s the new FMV, as established by CMA data.

-When inventory piles up, sellers lose faith in getting Fair Market Value FMV for their property.
+When inventory piles up, sellers lose faith in getting Fair Market Value (FMV) for their property.
 Some will sell for below the CMA level.
 That’s a buyer’s market scenario.
-Just as buyers willingly overpaid CMA levels to drive prices up, sellers will accept less than CMA levels to drive them down.
+Just as buyers willingly overpaid CMA levels to drive prices up, sellers will accept less than FMV levels, because they have to sell.
+This will drive prices down.
 The trick is knowing how to figure out which sellers can be driven down.
 Once three sellers do that in a neighborhood, we have deflation in the next CMA there.

 Em3, unfortunately, does not speak for all buyers.
 There are plenty of buyers still paying what he calls “top dollar” for houses that he sees as are not worth it.
 Although sales volume is generally down, there are a high number of fast sales.
 What buyers will pay shifts based on supply and demand.
 In greater Boston, I don’t see a revolutionary boycott by buyers.
 There is still demand pockets that are making me pull my hair out.
 Deflation?
 I’m all for it.
 I’m a buyer’s agent.
 It’s just not here yet for me and my towns.